BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

-Foton is no lightweight corporation.
+Foton is no lightweight corporation in China.
 It was founded in 1996 to manufacture light and heavy-duty trucks, agricultural tractors and other machinery for domestic and global markets.
 It has assets exceeding $A10 billion and 290,000 employees.

 Automotive products include trucks from two to 55 tonnes, dump trucks, tractors, mobile cranes, buses, MPVs and utes, and new-energy batteries.